Several tourists stabbed in Jordan | DW | 06.11.2019

 At least five people were stabbed on Wednesday in the ancient Jordanian city of Jerash.
-Three were reportedly tourists from abroad.
+Three were reportedly foreign tourists.

 Several people, including three foreign tourists, were stabbed in the Jordanian city of Jerash on Wednesday, according to local media reports.

 The tourists, a tour guide and a security officer were stabbed near the Roman ruins for which the town is famous.
-The tourists have been variously reported as being Spanish or Mexican.
+The tourists were initially reported as being Spanish, however they were later found to have been Mexican.

 "Around noon, a man attacked tourists, a tour guide and a security officer who tried to stop him in Jerash," a spokesman for the public security directorate said in a statement.